chili-publish/grafx-documentation/docs/CHILI-GraFx/applications/overview/index.md

 ![svg_icon](https://chilipublishdocs.imgix.net/logos/CHILI_LOGOS_OK-07.svg)

-Repository for your digital fonts to be used in GraFx publisher and GraFx studio
+Repository for your digital fonts to be used in GraFx Publisher and GraFx Studio

 [See GraFx Fonts documentation](/GraFx-Fonts/)